 Speaking of basal insulin, most people learn that an adult needs a steady “drip” of insulin all the time, ranging from .8u to 1.5u per hour for most adults, depending on body weight.
 Accordingly, T1Ds take basal insulin (like Lantus or Levemir), or have an insulin pump deliver it at a consistent rate.

 But, again, these numbers are derived from lab studies.
-In the real world, what the body actually needs is more inconsistent.
-A steady “drip” is likely to deliver too much insulin at times you don’t need it, and not enough insulin when you need more, both of which contribute to erratic glucose swings, leading to higher A1c levels and weight gain (as per the Lancet article on T1D obesity).
+In the real world, what the body actually needs is more inconsistent than a per-unit-per-hour value.
+Having that kind of steady “drip” is likely to deliver too much insulin at times you don’t need it, and not enough insulin when you need more, both of which contribute to erratic glucose swings, leading to higher A1c levels and weight gain (as per the Lancet article on T1D obesity).

 If you’ve developed the habits of watching your CGM closely and effectively making interventions, it’s likely that many of those microboluses you were doing were compensating for the discordance between your basal dosing and your basal needs.
 If so, this is when you could dial back on the “automated” part of basal dosing (either the pump or the basal insulin), and use your microdosing technique to refine your insulin delivery more in line with your body’s actual needs.
 Slowly, surely, and above all, carefully.